-This pleasant link betweeen Dargaville and central Auckland features a boat trip across the beautiful Kaipara Harbour, Helensville’s pleasant Victorian village vibe, and and a gentle cruise through pretty countryside.
+This pleasant link between Dargaville and central Auckland features a boat trip across the beautiful Kaipara Harbour, Helensville’s pleasant Victorian village vibe, and a gentle cruise through pretty countryside.

-This is a fairly long haul, the 118km taking at least 10 hours, with a 2–3 hour boat trip to factor in, too.
+This is a fairly long haul, the 118km route taking at least 10 hours, with a 2–3 hour boat trip to factor in too.

-The trail is described here from north to south, the trail’s start at Dargaville being the southern end of the Kauri Coast.
+The trail is described here from north to south, the trail’s start at Dargaville being the southern end of the Kauri Coast Cycleway Heartland Ride.

 65km, intermediate, 4–7 hours

 Cycle west from Dargaville on River Road, which becomes Pouto Road.
-At the 11km mark is the village of Te Kopuru, which has a general store.
+At the 12km mark is the village of Te Kopuru, which has a general store.

 There are two options from Te Kopuru – the beach ride or the road.